 QA/QC testing of the fills used in the construction of the embankment involved mainly off-site testing.
-On-site testing was limited due to the availability of the on-site laboratory.
-The results of these rests are presented in Appendix A and B.
+On-site testing was limited due to the non-availability of the on-site laboratory.
+The results of these rests are presented in Appendices A and B.

-Prior to commencement of the 2011 construction season; MDI tests on the till were conducted as per (ASTM 6780-05).
+Prior to commencement of the 2011 construction season; the MDI testing unit was calibrated as per (ASTM 6780-05).
 In addition, a proctor test was conducted to confirm the maximum density and optimal moisture content as per (ASTM D2216-10) of the glacial till.